 - Emergency Release Coupling

 - Hydraulic System

 The working philosophy of a marine loading arm is shown in Fig. 3:

 - Marine loading arm is designed based on its Operating envelop

-- Marine Loading Arms is operated by using the hydraulic system.
+- Marine Loading Arms are operated by using the hydraulic system.

 - Heart of the marine loading arm is swivel Joint.
-Which plays a important role in operating the Marine loading arms.
+Which plays an important role in operating the Marine loading arms.